Baccharis neglecta

 Baccharis neglecta is a shrub occasionally reaching a height of 450 cm.
-The narrow, evergreen leaves that are up to 7.5 cm long.
+The narrow, evergreen leaves are up to 7.5 cm long.
 Male and female flowers grow separate plants.
 Females are distinctive in that the flowers consist of small silky, greenish white heads.
 The plants are arranged in large clusters up to 1 ft or more long and 20 cm wide.
 Silky plumes start blooming in October and November.